Strait of Hormuz

-As of 2023, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passes through the strait, making it a highly important location for trade.
-It has been so for centuries; its vast hinterlands were rich in luxury trade goods with no easy access to lucrative trading ports.
-Babur's memoirs recount how almonds had to be carried from the distant Ferghana region in Central Asia to Hormuz to reach markets.

-As of June 2025, the strait has never been closed during Middle East conflicts, unlike the Straits of Tiran, though Iranian threats to close the strait and preparations to mine it have been made.
+It provides the only sea passage from the Persian Gulf to the open ocean and is one of the world's most strategically important choke points.
+During 2023–2025, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passed through the strait annually.
+It is a major route of petroleum products for Europe and Asia and is critical for Europe's energy supply.
+It is also the only maritime route for several Gulf countries including the UAE, Qatar, Bahrain, Kuwait, and Iraq, and disruption to the strait can cause severe supply shortages.

+Before the 2026 Iran War, the strait had not been closed for any extended time during Middle East conflicts, although Iran occasionally threatened to close the strait.
+The closure of the strait caused by Iranian blockades became a major focus during the war, resulting in the 2026 Strait of Hormuz crisis.

 Etymology

-Popular etymology derives "Hormuz" from the Middle Persian pronunciation of the name of the Zoroastrian god Ahura Mazda.
-Alternatively, it has been suggested that the name derives from Hur-Muz 'Place of Dates'.
-Yet another possibility is that it comes from ὅρμος hormos, the Greek word for 'cove, bay'.
-A theory claims that the strait of Hormuz may have been named after Ifra Hormizd, the mother of King Shapur II of Persia, who ruled between 309 and 379 AD.
+The origins of the name of Hormuz are vague.
+One theory is the name derives from the local Persian language word Hur-Mogh هورمغ 'Place of Dates', while another theory suggests "Hormuz" from the Middle Persian pronunciation of the name of the Zoroastrian god هرمز Hormoz (Ahura Mazda).
+Some sources suggest the former is more likely, while others lean towards the latter.
+Another theory claims that the strait of Hormuz may have been named after Ifra Hormizd, the mother of King Shapur II of Persia, who ruled between 309 and 379 AD.
+Yet another theory is that it comes from ὅρμος hormos, the Greek word for 'cove, bay'.

+Historiography

 The opening to the Persian Gulf was described, but not given a name, in the Periplus of the Erythraean Sea, a 1st-century mariner's guide:

 At the upper end of these Calaei islands is a range of mountains called Calon, and there follows not far beyond, the mouth of the Persian Gulf, where there is much diving for the pearl-mussel.
 To the left of the straits are great mountains called Asabon and to the right there rises in full view another round and high mountain called Semiramis; between them the passage across the strait is about six hundred stadia; beyond which that very great and broad sea, the Persian Gulf, reaches far into the interior.
 At the upper end of this gulf, there is a market-town designated by law called Apologus, situated near Charaex Spasini and the River Euphrates.